Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/c_update_zos/t_install_patch_zos/t_rollback_zos.md

 ---

-    title: Roll back a service pack or patch
+    title: "Roll back a service pack or patch"
-    linkTitle: Rollback a service pack or patch (non-SMP/E)
+    linkTitle: "Rollback a service pack or patch (non-SMP/E)"
-    weight: 260
+    weight: 270

----
-The following procedure enables you to rollback after applying a SP or patch to its previous state.
+---The following procedure enables you to rollback after applying a SP or patch to its previous state.
 This is useful in the case of an incident during the application of a PTF, or when testing the patch validation.

 ## Use the A13RBACK